Mhmod-Hsn/TicTacToe-Java-Project/README.md

 java -jar ServerSide.jar
 ```

-You can also simply double click the .jar file found in the bin directory(https://github.com/ahmedmumdouh/TicTacToe-Java-Project/tree/master/ServerSide/bin)
+Using The executable file: Double-click the ServerSide.jar file found in the [bin directory](https://github.com/ahmedmumdouh/TicTacToe-Java-Project/tree/master/ServerSide/bin)

 ⚠️**Note that the server and the client run on port 7777.**